boundlesslifelab/boundlesslifelab.github.io/_posts/2025-03-03-Consistency.md

 ![](https://i.imgur.com/pkhWVVc.png)

-In 2020, Chris became the first person with Down syndrome to complete an Ironman.
+In November 2020, just 11 months after beginning his triathlon journey, Chris made history by becoming the first person with Down syndrome to complete an Ironman.
 He defied expectations, shattered barriers, and proved that greatness isn’t about talent or genetics.
 It’s about showing up, putting in the work, and getting just a little better every day.

 ![](https://i.imgur.com/qHPA6OZ.png)